cran-task-views/CompositionalData/CompositionalData.md

 <!--
 <span style="color: red;">
 Comment from Matthias: what else?
 KH: I'm afraid that currently nothing.
-One can consider to add also the 'fdadensity' package from Petersen et al. but it could be quite misleading as it is based on another approach (mapping PDFs to(!) a Hilbert space).
+One can also consider to add the 'fdadensity' package from Petersen et al. but it could be quite misleading as it is based on another approach (mapping PDFs to(!) a Hilbert space).
 We therefore urgently need to build such a package.:-)
 Alessandra: I agree with Karel.
-I'm wondering whether we should mention that after basis projection one could possibly resort to the 'fda' package for further processing - but this is not really ready-to-use, so work need to be done.
+I'm wondering whether we should mention that after basis projection one could possibly resort to the 'fda' package for further processing - but this is not really ready-to-use, so work needs to be done.
 In addition: should we include a reference to some work?
 It could be the paper on Bayes Hilbert spaces, or it could also be the entry on Bayes spaces in the encyclopedia.
 </span>

 <span style="color: red;">
 Comment from KH: I removed the general section High dimensional data because there were only two packages and the package ccmm was very specific.
-I moved it to Other packages, where also a similar one purpose package CMMs is located.
+I moved it to Other packages, where also a similar one-purpose package CMMs is located.
 </span>
 -->